La Rosa di Bagdad: Release

-In 1952 the film was dubbed into English, retitled The Singing Princess.
+In 1952, the film was dubbed into English, retitled The Singing Princess.
 The voice cast starred Julie Andrews in her first film role, as well as her first voice-over work.
-It was her only voice-over work in the 1950s and her only film until Mary Poppins fifteen years later.
+It was her only voice-over work in the 1950s and her only film until Mary Poppins twelve years later.
 The film was reissued in 1967 at the height of Andrews' subsequent Hollywood career.
 The film came out on VHS in the mid-1980s and on DVD in 2005.

 Released in the U.S. at the same time as the animated Italian feature I Fratelli Dinamite, and inspired by The Arabian Nights, the story concerns a beautiful princess, a poor-but-honest hero, an evil sultan, and a slave of the lamp.
 Reviewers in 1949 were taken by director Anton Gino Domeghini's clever choice of camera angles and by Riccardo Pick-Mangiagalli's musical score.